kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

     maxLength:		  The maximum number of ready messages that may exist on the queue.
 Messages will be dropped or dead-lettered from the front of the queue to make room for new messages once the limit is reached.
     maxLengthBytes:	  The maximum size of the queue in bytes.
 Messages will be dropped or dead-lettered from the front of the queue to make room for new messages once the limit is reached

-Note that behaviour of RabbitMQ if the the maxLength, and maxLengthBytes properties is not as one might have expected.
+Please note the behaviour of RabbitMQ if either of the maxLength, and/or maxLengthBytes properties are defined is perhaps not as one might have expected.
+One might expect for messages to be rejected by the broker, rather than other messages dropped from the front of the queue.

 Some examples: